raishakafle/Dropbox_website/README.md

 Learning bootstrap is a journey, there are a lot of things one can explore using bootstrap, for this one I started off with selecting a proper navigation.
 After going through bootstraps website thoroughly I selected a color that would match the website.

+After which I started going through the body, adding up all the images, looking through the keywords throughout

+Throughout my experience I got to learn about a lot of new things: carousel, spacing, cards.